From jazz to sliced bread to the Indy 500, Indianapolis has a lot going for it. Top of that list is world-class sushi in Indianapolis.

 Ocean World Sushi is a fine-dining establishment with a relaxed and friendly atmosphere.
 The restaurant is well-known in the community for its charity and community-building work.
 Find them in Pickwick Commons near the intersection of W 86th St and Ditch Rd.

-Indianapolis is bursting with high-quality sushi restaurants, from low-key, casual dining of Sushi Club to the world-class cuisine of Ocean World Sushi.
+Indianapolis is bursting with high-quality restaurants, from low-key, casual dining of Sushi Club to the world-class cuisine of Ocean World Sushi.

 Sushi not your thing?
 Indianapolis has great pizza spots your should check out by clicking here.